 Naturally, there are some key differences in the water needs of hermit crabs.
-Never place a hermit crab in a tank of water if it’s not a marine lifeform.
+Never place a hermit crab in a water tank if it’s not a marine lifeform.

-If you keep your marine hermit crabs in an underwater aquarium, you’ll still need to manage the saltwater supply.
-It’s not as simple as sprinkling salt in a fish tank.
+If you keep marine hermit crabs in an underwater aquarium, you’ll still need to manage the saltwater supply.
 Equally, if your hermit crabs live with fish, these tankmates must be able to survive in saltwater.

 Aquatic Hermit Crabs

 As 7 of the 8 core genera of hermit crabs live underwater, aquatic hermit crabs are common pets.
 Many marine enthusiasts keep them in fish tanks, as hermit crabs keep a tank clean by eating algae and waste.